johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-09-13-migrating-jasmine-tests-to-typescript/index.md

 authors: johnnyreilly
 tags: [Jasmine, typescript, javascript]
 hide_table_of_contents: false
-description: 'Author describes issues migrating Jasmine tests from JS to TypeScript, including tooling, typings, and missing dependencies.'
+description: 'John describes issues migrating Jasmine tests from JS to TypeScript, including tooling, typings, and missing dependencies.'
 ---

 I previously attempted to migrate my Jasmine tests from JavaScript to TypeScript.
 The last time I tried it didn't go so well and I bailed.
 Thank the Lord for source control.
 But feeling I shouldn't be deterred I decided to have another crack at it.